Polycystic Ovary Syndrome

 - a condition called hirsutism (pronounced: HER-suh-tiz-um), where a girl grows extra hair on her face, chest, abdomen, nipple area, or back (a little of this is normal for most girls, though)

-- thinning hair on the head (doctors call this alopecia)
+- thinning hair on the head (alopecia)

 - acne and clogged pores

 - darkened, thickened skin around the neck, armpits, or breasts (this is called acanthosis nigricans)